JATOS/JATOS_docs/versioned_docs/version-3.9.1/Run_your_study/Worker-Types.md

 This study link type can be used **many times by different participants to run a study, but only once per browser** (but see: [Allow Preview](Restricting-study-flow.html#allow-preview)).
 Each time the link is used, a new General Single worker is created on-the-fly.

-You could distribute a General Single study link via social media (like X/Twitter), mailing lists, or by posting it on a public website.
+You could hand out a General Single study link via social media (like X/Twitter), mailing lists, or by posting it on a public website.
 This type is especially useful for collecting data from a large number of workers.

 Keep in mind, however, that JATOS uses browser cookies to determine if the study link has already been used.
 If someone uses a different computer, a new browser, or simply deletes their browser's cookies, JATOS will assume the link is unused.
 Thus, the same person could (with some effort) use a General Single link multiple times.